kimdurante/gis-workshop-waml-template/content/collections.md

 ### Creating a Collection

 To create a collection object in SDR, locate the APO and create the collection using either "Title/Abstract" (MODS) or "Symphony" (MARC).
 If the collection has a record in Symphony, enhance the MARC record as recommended below and register the collection using the catKey.

-If no MARC record exists, register the collection using a Title and Abstract.
-Update the MODS record later with the values shown below.
+If no MARC record exists, register the collection using a Title and Abstract and update the descriptive metadata with the values shown below.

 |Field|MODS|MARC|Value|
 |:-----|:------|:------|:------|